 How will I be contributing?

 The programme relies on wildlife sanctuary volunteers to support local staff in all aspects of animal care.
 This includes enriching the lives of long-term residents, and working on rehabilitation strategies for those destined for release.
 Volunteers are responsible for daily food preparation and feeding, habitat enrichment, orphan care and health checks.
-Volunteers also collect research data on rehabilitated animals, monitor released animals and undertake game counts within the reserve.
+Wildlife sanctuary volunteers also collect research data on rehabilitated animals, monitor released animals and undertake game counts within the reserve.

 What makes this project ethical?

-The sanctuary has strong ethics regarding captive animal welfare: large carnivores are not handled, and no breeding of carnivores is allowed, in accordance with Namibian law.
+The sanctuary has strong ethics regarding captive animal welfare.
+Large carnivores are not handled, and no breeding of carnivores is allowed, in accordance with Namibian law.
 Carnivores ear-marked for release have limited human contact, to avoid habituation that could threaten a successful release.
 Animals finding a permanent home at the sanctuary are provided with enrichment activities crucial to their emotional and physical well-being and, where possible, animals are released into suitable natural habitats.

 “Returning the wild to the wild”

 The project’s mission is to conserve the land, culture and wildlife of Namibia, support species affected by ever-shrinking habitats and protect those threatened by the human-wildlife conflict.
 The sanctuary provides a safe haven for orphaned, injured and conflict animals and the project also works towards human-wildlife conflict mitigation through conservation and research projects throughout Namibia.